ibm-cloud-docs/openwhisk/openwhisk_alarms.md

 - `trigger_payload` (*optional*): The value of this parameter becomes the content of the Trigger when the Trigger is fired.

-- `deleteAfterFire` (*optional*, default: false): The value of this parameter determines whether the Trigger and potentially all of its associated rules will be deleted after the Trigger is fired.
+- `deleteAfterFire` (*optional*, default:false): The value of this parameter determines whether the Trigger and potentially all of its associated rules will be deleted after the Trigger is fired.
   - `false`: No action will be taken after the Trigger fires.
   - `true`: The Trigger will be deleted after it fires.
   - `rules`: The Trigger and all of its associated rules will be deleted after it fires.

 The following is an example of creating a trigger that will be fired once on December 25, 2019, 12:30:00 UTC.
 After the Trigger fires it will be deleted as well as all of its associated rules.

   ```
   bx wsk trigger create fireOnce \